Feel it, taste it, smell it, experience it all!

 Those who love to explore on foot will love what the Thompson Okanagan has to offer.
 From Berg Lake trail at Mount Robson, to Hut-to-Hut Hiking and exploring of the Alpine and Waterfalls of Wells Gray Provincial Park, we’ve got a trail for you.
 Hike the Alpine Meadows at Sun Peaks Resort or explore the series of lakes in the Shuswap.
-From the Kettle Valley Rail Trail to the Trans Canada Trail there is something for every level of experience.
+From the Kettle Valley Rail Trail to the Great Trail there is something for every level of experience.
 Climb Giants’ Head in Summerland or take a scenic hike on the trails of Three Blind Mice in Naramata.

 Bike the Backcountry

-For views that will take your breath away, the Kettle Valley Rail Trail and the Trans Canada Trail are yours to explore by bike.
+For views that will take your breath away, the Kettle Valley Rail Trail and the Great Trail are yours to explore by bike.
 There are several options from bringing your own bike, to bike rental, and guided bike tours.
 Explore the wilderness or take a wine tour.
 From long distance riders to families with small children or adults with mobility restrictions, there is a tour here for you.